Microchip-MPLAB-Harmony/csp_apps_sam_a5d2/apps/rstc/led_switcher/readme.md

 #### Setting up the SD Card

-- Download harmony MPU bootstrap loader from this [location](firmware/at91bootstrap_sam_a5d2_xult.X/binaries/boot.bin)
+- Download harmony MPU bootstrap loader from deps folder present in the repository (boot.bin)
 - Copy the downloaded boot loader binary( boot.bin) onto the SD card

 #### Setting up the board

-- SDMMC slot used for bootloading the application is SDMMC1
+- SDMMC slot used for bootloading the application is SDMMC0
-- Short jumper JP2 (DEBUG_DIS)
 - Connect the Debug USB port on the board to the computer using a micro USB cable

 ## Running the Application